 Neonatal herpes is a rare, and potentially fatal, disease which usually occurs in the first four weeks of a baby's life.
 It is caused by the same virus that causes cold sores and genital infections – the herpes simplex virus (HSV).
 Early recognition and treatment has been shown to significantly improve babies' chances of making a full recovery.

-In this blog, Sarah de Malplaquet, Chief Executive and Founder of the Kit Tarka Foundation, explains why they are joint-funding new research into neonatal herpes, and how the findings could help save many lives.
+In the first of a series of blogs, Sarah de Malplaquet, Chief Executive and Founder of the Kit Tarka Foundation, explains why they are joint-funding new research into neonatal herpes, and how the findings could help save many lives.

 My son, Kit